+A POS system can help your small construction business provide professional digital receipts to customers and accurately record the payments you receive on the job.
 Even if you prefer that your customers pay with cash or check, having a basic point-of-sale (POS) system on your phone or tablet helps you keep track of payments accepted on the job more accurately – and professionally – than handwritten notes jotted on paper.
-It also allows you to provide customers with digital receipts immediately, and if needed, you can accept credit and debit card payments.
+It also allows you to provide customers with digital receipts immediately and, if needed, accept credit and debit card payments.

 - View sales data.
 Even the most basic POS systems generate sales reports to help you analyze your business's performance over time.

-Here are some common features you can add to most POS systems that may be useful to your construction business:
+Here are some common features you can add to most POS systems that may be useful to your construction business.

-- Time tracking.
-Whether you need to keep a record of the time you spend on a job for billing purposes or you have employees that you pay by the hour, a timeclock feature is a useful addition to your POS system.
+- Time tracking: Whether you need to keep a record of the time you spend on a job for billing purposes or you have employees that you pay by the hour, a timeclock feature is a useful addition to your POS system.